riveSunder/rivesunder.github.io/_posts/2019-08-24-breaking_rnd.markdown

 <img src="/assets/resetting_rn_no_surprise.png">
 </div>

-This last method for breaking RND is matter of code hygeine rather than a strategic mistake.
+This last method for breaking RND is matter of code hygiene rather than a strategic mistake.
 Early on in this project I had a bug in my code that led to the random network being reset each episode, which led to a boost in rewards as the prediction network had to re-learn the (new) transformation each time.
 There's nothing clever about fixing this problem by using a static seed, but it's a good reminder that writing bug-free code can be make-or-break when building new implementations.

 # Un-breaking your RND